I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

-The breaking of the damn began with Joel's hold high school friend, Ernest “Jack” Ponce.
+The breaking of the dam began with Joel's old high school friend, Ernest “Jack” Ponce.
 Ponce wasn’t much to bring home to Mama.
 He was a petty troublemaker.
-He'd called upon his old buddy to inquire about purchasing a lock-picking kit.
+He'd called upon his old buddy to inquire about purchasing a lockpicking kit.

-Police were eager to solve the Ewell’s homicide case growing colder by the minute, and eagerly listened to the story Ponce had to tell; one of helping Joel dispose of the murder weapon and silencer.
+Police were eager to solve the Ewell’s homicide case, which was growing colder by the minute, and eagerly listened to the story Ponce had to tell—one of helping Joel dispose of the murder weapon and silencer.
 It seemed they were on their way to solving the triple homicide.

-Unfortunately, it would seem it was all for nil when Ponce refused to take a lie detector test but he redeemed himself when allowed police to eavesdrop on a telephone conversation he had with Joel.
+Unfortunately, it would seem it was all for nil when Ponce refused to take a lie detector test, but he redeemed himself when he allowed police to eavesdrop on a telephone conversation he had with Joel.

-When police visited Dana’s dorm room at USC to tell him they believed Joel Radovcich had murdered his parents, Dana said nothing but his color-drained face spoke volumes.
+When police visited Dana’s dorm room at SCU to tell him they believed Joel Radovcich had murdered his parents, Dana said nothing, but his color-drained face spoke volumes.
 Investigators watched from afar as, once it seemed the lawmen were gone, Dana and Monica, who had been visiting, rushed to a nearby phone and placed a call.

 The recipient of the call: Joel Radovcich.

 In the days following their announcement to Dana, police worked doggedly to build a solid case against Dana and Joel.
 In 1995, they arrested Dana on three counts of first degree murder.
 Joel Radovcich, his brother Peter Radovcich, and Ernest Jack Ponce were also arrested.